HiDiHlabs/computational-oncology-group/externals.md

 -	Health insurance
     -	There are both public and private insurers.
 There are lots of choice for both.
     -	Healthcare in Germany is pretty good, and all public insurers are fine, but please check what they offer if you have pre-existing conditions
         -	TK is very popular, but DAK, AOK are also good.
+        -	Note that normal health insurance only provides very basic dental care.
+Dental costs can get expesnive in Germany, so some people take out a "Zahn Zusatzversicherung" (dental supplementary insurance), that can range from 10-40 Euro per month